jgm/pandoc/INSTALL.md

     as above, but without the 'pandoc':

         cabal install

-    Note: If you obtained the source from the git repository (rather than a release tarball), you'll need to do

-        git submodule update --init

-    to fetch the contents of `data/templates` before `cabal install`.

 4. Make sure the `$CABALDIR/bin` directory is in your path.
 You should now be able to run `pandoc`: